giacomosalsano/collecto-app/README-Setup.md

 - `POST /collecto/purchase` - Purchase product
 - `GET /collecto/user/collection` - User collection

+**If you're having problems to connect the API:** Repeat the Step 3 and try again!

 ---

 ## Step 4 — Testing the API